Gwildor/Pyromancer/README.md

 ```

 Pyromancer scans the modules in the settings automatically for functions decorated using the commands decorator, so all your commands in `test_commands.py` are used automatically.

+#### The `Match.msg` function

+The `Match.msg` function applies formatting by default and provides some additional utilities.
+The most important of those is that when no target has been passed on as an argument, it will use either the channel or the user (in case of a PM) whose input line triggered the command to be executed as the target, effectively replying.

+##### Parameters

+* `message` - the message to be send to the server.
+Formatting will be applied when `raw=False` using any additional `args` and `kwargs`, so you can apply the full power of the [Python Format Mini-Language](http://docs.python.org/3.3/library/string.html#format-string-syntax) on the message.

+* `target` - the target to send the message to.
+If not provided, it will attempt to use either the channel or user whose input line triggered the command, which effectively results in repplying.

+* `raw` - defaults to `False`.
+When true, no formatting is applied on `message`.

+* `args` and `kwargs` - arguments to be passed on through the formatting which is applied on `message`.